theodi/synthetic-data-tutorial/README.md

 ## Credit to others

 This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from NHS England's accident and emergency admissions.
 Please do read about their project, as it's really interesting and great for learning about the benefits and risks in creating synthetic data.
 Also, the synthetic data generating library we use is [DataSynthetizer](https://homes.cs.washington.edu/~billhowe//projects/2017/07/20/Data-Synthesizer.html) and comes as part of this codebase.
-Coming out of University of Washington, it's an excellent piece of software and their research and papers are well worth checking out.
+Coming from researchers in Drexel University and University of Washington, it's an excellent piece of software and their research and papers are well worth checking out.

 ---